top of page

 James and Adeline had three children:

-born in Nunhead, Lambeth in 1861.
-Ada never married, stayed home and worked in the drapery business.
-When James died, his estate went to Ada, effects £2292.14s.6d (£97,867.58 in 2025) .
-She was a draper’s assistant and a spinster.
-She died at 46 Tadlow Road, Tonbridge aged 73 on 17 Jan 1935.
-Effects £1184.0.3d (£73,449 in 2025) to Clara Lina Smith.
+• Ada Louisa Hunt.
+Ada was born in Nunhead, Lambeth in 1861.
+She never married, stayed home and worked in the drapery business.
+When her father, James died, his estate went to Ada, effects £2292.14s.6d (£97,867.58 in 2025

 • Clara Lina Hunt born in the summer of 1859 in Nunhead Surrey.
-Clara married David.
-Charles Smith in the spring of 1885 in Tonbridge.
+Clara married David Charles "Charlie" Smith in the spring of 1885 in Tonbridge.
 Clara was in the drapery business as was her husband and and they lived all over London.
-In 1901 she and David were living at 46 Milner Square, Islington; n 1911 he was a linen draper’s salesman.
+In 1901 she and Charlie were living at 46 Milner Square, Islington; in 1911 he was a linen draper’s salesman.
 In 1891 they were living above their own drapers shop at 6 Stamford Hill (just up from the Weavers Arms).In 1911 they were at 10 and 12 Ennis Place/Road, Finsbury Park.
-James died 28 Jul 1932 at St Columbus Hospital, Swiss Cottage.
-His estate was valued at £1644 (£100,097).
-Clara died 1891 in Jan 1939 in Edmonton.
-Clara and Charles only had two children:

-• Cecil Charles Smith b 31 Jan 1886 Bermondsey.
+Cecil Charles Smith b 31 Jan 1886 Bermondsey.
 He became an electrical engineer.
 In 1911 he lived in Dulwich 128 Craxted Road and was lodging with Edward Buckingham, a meat salesman.
 He married Ivy Florence Vogel (b 31 Dec 1885) in July 1918 in St Pancras.
-In 1939 he was living in Battersea and working as cost accountant at a motor transport company and died 19 Oct 1955 at St Benedicts Hospital, London.
+In 1939 he was living in Battersea and working as cost accountant at a motor transport company and died 19 Oct 1955 at St Benedict's Hospital, London.
 His estate was valued at £1529 (£35,079 in 2025).
-(The photos are from peternicholls150 on ancestry.com)
+(The photos are from peternicholls150 on ancestry.com).

 bottom of page